Ole F. Norheim

 Adjunct Professor of Global Health and Population

-Ole Frithjof Norheim is a physician and a professor in medical ethics, Dept. of Global Public Health and Primary care, University of Bergen.
-Norheim’s wide-ranging research interests include distributive theories of justice, population ethics, fair priority setting in low- and high-income countries, health systems, and how to achieve Universal Health Coverage and the Sustainable Development Goal for health.
+Ole Frithjof Norheim is a physician and a professor of medical ethics, Dept. of Global Public Health and Primary care, University of Bergen, Norway.
+Norheim’s wide-ranging research interests include theories of distributive justice, inequality in health, how they apply to priority setting in health systems, and how to achieve Universal Health Coverage and the Sustainable Development Goal for health.
 He firmly believes that priority setting for health should aim for the greatest number of healthy life years for all, fairly distributed.